chillu/arduino-led-scarf/README.md

 ## Notes

+Some hard learned lessons here, I've iterated on the concept, and burned through three Nanos in the process :D

+ * Adjust number of LEDs in main.cpp.
+ * Add an extra battery at the end of the LED strip to ensure they get enough power (see [Powering Neopixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/power))
- * A Veroboard will make it easier to solder the many connections, particularly ground and power lines
+ * A Veroboard will make it easier to solder the many connections, particularly with shared ground and power lines
  * The 3.5mm stereo audio jacks are used for power+data (NOT audio).
    It's a convenient and widely available form factor, but YYMV (JST connectors work just as well).